 Although apigenin is currently receiving a lot of attention, chamomile has many other active compounds which could contribute to its sedative effect, and possibly the other benefits.

 Chamomile can be bought in many different forms: ready-made tea bags, loose dried flower heads, oil extract, creams, lotions, and herbal sleeping pills.

 When making tea, the dried flower heads can be used to make infusions.
 Just add 2 or 3 teaspoons to a tea ball or press and leave to steep for up to 15 minutes.
 Alternatively, add 1 or 2 drops of essential oil to a cup of boiled water.

 You might find you have to drink it regularly to reap the same benefits as shown in the research studies.

 And because chamomile is available in so many forms, it’s wise to follow the instructions to work out the correct dosage and length of time it can be used for.

-It’s sometimes said that herbal remedies work best because of the placebo effect, or the relaxation that comes from taking time out to enjoy a cup of tea or warm bath for example.
+It’s sometimes said that herbal remedies work best because of the placebo effect, or the relaxation that comes from simply taking some time out to prepare and enjoy a relaxing drink or other activity.

 While it might be true that it can be a useful part of a bedtime routine to drink herbal tea, it appears there might be more to it than that in the case of Chamomile.

-Evidence exists that it has a sedative effect, particularly helping people with anxiety.
+Evidence seems to exist that it has a sedative effect, particularly helping people with anxiety.
 And although the direct link between chamomile and sleep remains tenuous, perhaps there’s a chance that it helps indirectly by reducing the negative effect of anxiety on our sleep.

 Do you use chamomile for anxiety, sleep problems or any other condition?
 Do you find it helps, and if so, what form do you take it in?